EnigmaCurry/blog.rymcg.tech/content/blog/linux/zram.md

-Notably, when storing zeros it uses virtually all of the available ram and swap space, and then it is Killed by the linux kernel OutOfMemory killer.
+Notably, when storing zeros it uses virtually all of the available ram and swap space, and then it is Killed by the linux kernel OutOfMemory (OOM) killer.
 The machine did _not_ crash.
-I suspect the earlier crash was likely because the OOM killer didn't want to kill the process because it thought there was another 8GB of available swap (but of course there wasn't)
+I suspect the earlier crash was likely because the OOM killer didn't want to kill the process because it thought there was another 8GB of available swap (but of course there wasn't any, because the data was random, and couldn't be compressed further.)

 Check out the man page for `zram-generator.conf`, especially regarding `zram-size`:

 ```
        O   zram-size=